 The CliftonStrengths 34 Report is for those who want to delve deeper into their strengths.
-This report lists all 34 CliftonStrengths and shows how your unique strengths manifest in different areas of your life.
+This report lists all 34 CliftonStrengths and shows how your unique talent themes manifest in different areas of your life.

-Having certain themes as your top strengths means you have the potential to excel in different situations, depending on what you need.
+Having certain themes as your top talents means you have the potential to excel in different situations, depending on what you need.

-For example, those with high Strategist and Influencing talents can be great problem-solvers and leaders; In contrast, those with high Relationship Building, Executing, and Strategic Thinking talents are better suited for managing people or working within teams.
+For example, those with high Strategic Thinking and Executing talents can be great problem-solvers and leaders.
+In contrast, those with high Relationship Building and Influencing talents are better suited for managing people or working within teams.

 Knowing your strengths and understanding how each works together, you can identify the best path to success in any situation.

 If you’re a manager, student, leader, or sales professional, you can access role-specific reports based on your dominant CliftonStrengths themes.
 These reports provide valuable insights into leveraging your strengths to succeed in your given role.

 The reports help you understand how to navigate different situations, such as managing employees or selling to clients, based on your unique talents.